jinndi/wg-easy-breezy/README.md

 ## Features:

-- 💥 Selection of wg-easy installation mode: standard or via proxy to another server using XRay -> tun2socks.
+- 💥 Selection of the wg-easy installation mode: standard, or via a proxy to the XRay server using sing-box.

-- ⚡️ Create an XRay server with VLESS XTLS-Reality + Shadowsocks-2022 using the `xray-easy-breezy` script and get the encoded config string to point to in the `wg-easy-breezy` script.
+- ⚡️ Create an XRay server with VLESS XTLS-Reality using the `xray-easy-breezy` script and get the encoded config string to point to in the `wg-easy-breezy` script.

 - 📦 Adding and removing wg-easy containers via the script menu, with all necessary settings applied automatically.